heavysixer/node-pptx/readme.md

   })
 ```
 ##### Removing Slides
-If you've assigned a name to your slide you can reference it by name otherwise
+If you've assigned a `name` which is a special internal property to your slide
-you will need to remove it based on index.
+you can reference it by name otherwise you will need to remove it based on index.

 ```javascript
 new pptx.Presentation()